404px/Project-CGPX/README.md

 # Project-CGPX
 For Hosting

-Private Repository
+Personal Repository

-⚠️ This repository is private and access is restricted.
+This repository is publicly visible but is maintained for personal use and experimentation.

-Unauthorized access, copying, distribution, or disclosure of the contents is prohibited.
+No external support, maintenance guarantees, or contribution process is provided.